Spice Girl Mel C and One Direction’s Louis Tomlinson win Northern Music Awards

 Funds raised from the ceremony will support the vision to open a new Nordoff and Robbins music therapy centre in Salford, Greater Manchester.
 Nordoff and Robbins is the UK’s largest music therapy charity.

-The ceremony also saw rapper Aitch win music moment of the year for his 2023 Glastonbury performance, while rock band The Reytons won the disruptor in music award and rising stars The K’s won the breakthrough act of the year.
+The ceremony also saw Mancunian rapper Aitch win music moment of the year for his 2023 Glastonbury performance, while rock band The Reytons from Rotherham won the disruptor in music award and rising stars The K’s won the breakthrough act of the year.

 She said: “I’m so honoured to receive this award, it means a massive amount to me because when I was 14-years-old, I started my career on Granada TV just around the corner.